cloudsmith-io/package-freshness-check-migration/readme.md

 ### Nexus Client

 The `NexusClient` class provides functionality to:
-- List all Maven package groups in Nexus
+- List all package groups in Nexus (supports Maven, NPM, and Python as per the script's capabilities).
-- Retrieve the `lastUpdated` date from maven-metadata.xml for each package group
+- Retrieve the `lastUpdated` date for each package group (e.g., from `maven-metadata.xml` for Maven packages).

 Data from `NexusClient` is mocked in `./fixtures/{format}/packages.json`.
 This is a showcase implementation.
 In a production implementation, Indeed would replace it by existing script that parses the HTML index

 ### Cloudsmith Client

 The `CloudsmithClient` class provides functionality to:
-- `get_last_updated_date` method - Retrieves the `last_pust` (`uploadedAt`) date for each package group (versionless package), with the ability to exclude packages with specific tags. e.g. This can give you last push date for a package group `com.google.guava:guava` for a group of packages only pushed to Cloudsmith (excluding the ones cached from Nexus upstream)
+- `get_last_updated_date` method - Retrieves the `last_push` (`uploadedAt`) date for each package group (versionless package), with the ability to exclude packages with specific tags. e.g. This can give you last push date for a package group `com.google.guava:guava` for a group of packages only pushed to Cloudsmith (excluding the ones cached from Nexus upstream)
 - `list_package_groups` method - List all unique package groups (versionless package) in Cloudsmith per format (maven, npm, python)

 ### Freshness Calculation